Non Sleep Deep Rest (NSDR)

 NDSR Protocol #2: Hypnosis

-The second NSDR protocol is hypnosis, a “waking state of awareness… in which a person’s attention is detached from his or her immediate environment and is absorbed by inner experiences such as feelings, cognition and imagery.”
+The second protocol is hypnosis, a “waking state of awareness… in which a person’s attention is detached from his or her immediate environment and is absorbed by inner experiences such as feelings, cognition and imagery.”

 Hypnosis is a trance-like state that allows people to experience deep relaxation and connect to their inner state.
 According to Huberman, hypnosis is a “state of mind that merges focus and deep relaxation and can accelerate neuroplasticity.”